All Products

 TEXT

-The name of the virtual warehouse from which you want to unload a table group.
+The name of the virtual warehouse from which you want to unload the Table Group.

-Modify the number of replicas for a loaded table group
+Change the number of replicas for a Table Group loaded in a virtual warehouse

 CALL hg_table_group_set_warehouse_replica_count ('<database_name>.<table_group_name>', <replica_count>,'<warehouse_name>');